19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/100 Coins/Blank Book.md

 A blank book with 50 pages.

-- A page can be used for a [Spell Scroll](../../../Magic/Spellcasting/Spell%20Scrolls.md)
+- Can be used for a [Spell Book](../../../Magic/Spellcasting/Spell%20Books.md)

 | Quantity of Item | Item Slots | Price |
 | ---------------- | ---------- | ----- |